 First-of-its kind large-scale production of proteins for food applications from alternative, sustainable sources using a zero-waste biorefinery process.

-Emissions from livestock are a major contributor to rising CO2 levels causing almost 15 percent of anthropogenic greenhouse gas emissions.
+Emissions from livestock are a major contributor to rising CO2 levels causing almost 15 per cent of anthropogenic greenhouse gas emissions.
 In addition, the amount of land devoted to food production is a major cause of a loss of biodiversity.
-Without action, the growing population and consequent increasing demand for food – particularly proteins – the situation is likely to deteriorate.
+Without action, the growing population and consequently increasing demand for food – particularly proteins – the situation is likely to deteriorate.

 As well as establishing methods of manufacturing proteins sustainably, and the contribution this will offer to the challenge of feeding a growing population, the PLENITUDE project will make a number of societal and environmental impacts.
 It will: